 As a medical biller, you may not perform each of these duties every day, but they are all considered responsibilities of the job.

-What is the job of a medical coder?
+What is the average salary for a medical biller and coder?

-What personal skills are helpful to have if you want to be a medical biller?
+What personal skills are helpful for a medical biller and coder?

-A medical biller’s job is very important to the financial cycle of a provider, and you need to always strive for accuracy.
+A medical biller and coder is very important to the financial cycle of a health care provider, and you need to always strive for accuracy.

 These are some other skills you should possess if you want to be a medical biller: